-Hiring welders and fitters in Malaysia is about more than filling vacancies — it requires a clear understanding of certification tiers, process-specific qualifications, and compliance obligations that vary by sector and project type.
+Hiring welders and fitters in Malaysia is about more than filling vacancies.
+It requires a clear understanding of certification tiers, process-specific qualifications, and compliance obligations that vary by sector and project type.

 Governing framework: Malaysian Skills Certification (JPK) under the Ministry of Human Resources